Basics

 Qualitative analysis software is a natural fit for data taken from digital platforms.
 Data organization and coding are integral parts of every qualitative research project, but we'll use this section to describe two tools that are particularly useful for social media research.

 This real-time feedback is invaluable.
 It enables businesses to adapt their strategies, policymakers to address public concerns, and researchers to understand the prevailing mood of a digital audience.
-This nuanced understanding is pivotal in crafting responsive and effective strategies across various sectors.
+This nuanced understanding generates useful insights for crafting responsive and effective strategies across various sectors.

 ATLAS.ti's Sentiment Analysis tool relies on machine learning to examine textual data and determine the sentiment being expressed.
 Rather than painstakingly examining each comment or post manually, Sentiment Analysis can process large datasets quickly and efficiently to apply sentiment codes to data segments for subsequent analysis.